This document runs through how you might use

 packages in the R universe you may want to check out.
 We’ll apply each

-to the same iris
+to the same iris dataset as above.

-in the xray
+distributions in the xray package,

 which only provides table output for numerical variables.
 Also has